Do Your Part

 Make preparations for a safe move-in

-On move-in day, all residential students and move-in helpers will be screened by College officials at one of five outdoor check-in stations before entering any of the residential buildings.
+On move-in day, all residential students and move-in helpers will be screened by College officials at the outdoor check-in stations before entering any of the residential buildings.
 Per the College’s face-covering policy, all individuals will be required to wear face coverings on campus.
 The established COVID-19 screening protocol, which includes a body temperature check, is informed by the CDC and the VDH recommendations and was developed by the Student Health & Counseling Services medical staff.

 All students are assigned a two-hour time block for moving in, in order to stagger arrivals.
 Be sure to stick to your assigned time.
 Students may have up to two additional guests to help them move into the residence halls.